kyotovision-public/polarimetric-normal-stereo/README.md

 # Polarimetric Normal Stereo Dataset

 This repository provides the dataset captured for our paper ["Polarimetric Normal Stereo"](https://openaccess.thecvf.com/content/CVPR2021/html/Fukao_Polarimetric_Normal_Stereo_CVPR_2021_paper.html) in CVPR 2021.
-If you find our work useful in your research please consider citing our paper.
+If you use our code and data, please cite our paper.
 ```
 @InProceedings{Fukao_2021_CVPR,
     author    = {Fukao, Yoshiki and Kawahara, Ryo and Nobuhara, Shohei and Nishino, Ko},